Feet Funding for 2 Year Olds

 - Child looked after by Surrey County Council

 - Child who has been adopted or has left care through either a special guardianship or child arrangements order

-- Child with a statement of special educational needs (SSEN) or an Education, Health and Care (EHC) plan
+- Child with an Education, Health and Care (EHC) plan

 - Child getting Disability Living Allowance (DLA)